 - Flexible work schedule

-- Get paid quickly and can earn bonus payments
+- Get paid quickly and earn bonus payments

 - Lower pay for assignments